Statistics

 She played Pearl in the Torchwood television story From Out of the Rain.
 She also voiced Councillor Kostal in the Big Finish Doctor Who audio story The Foe from the Future, which was part of the Lost Stories series.

-Michael Osborne will be 77 - 2 credits, including Sorak in The Horns of Nimon
+Michael Osborne was 77 - 2 credits, including Sorak in The Horns of Nimon

 Michael Osborne is a British actor who played Sorak in the 1979 Fourth doctor story, Horns of Nimon.